-Founded in 1806, Colgate-Palmolive is a consumer products company that serves people around the world.
-Colgate is a caring, innovative growth company reimagining a healthier future for people, their pets and our planet.
+Founded in 1806, Colgate-Palmolive is a consumer products company that serves people around the world with well-known brands that make their lives healthier and more enjoyable.

-Our company operates in over 80 countries and markets its products in over 200 countries and territories.
+Our company operates in over 80 countries with products marketed in over 200 countries and territories.
 The Company has over 50 manufacturing and research facilities globally with the vast majority of Colgate products manufactured in Colgate-owned facilities.
-We have a truly global supply chain that sources goods and services from over 39,000 suppliers located in over 100 countries.
+We have a truly global supply chain which sources goods and services from over 39,000 suppliers located in over 100 countries.

 Our success is linked to the Company's values of Caring, Global Teamwork and Continuous Improvement.
 The Company cares about people: Colgate people, customers, consumers, shareholders and business partners.
-We are committed to acting with compassion, integrity, honesty and high ethics in all situations, to listening with respect to others, and to valuing differences.
-The Company is also committed to protecting the global environment, enhancing the communities where Colgate people live and work, adhering to government laws and regulations and to positively impacting the lives of workers in our supply chain.
+We are committed to act with compassion, integrity, honesty and high ethics in all situations and to listen with respect to others and to value differences.
+The Company is also committed to protect the global environment, to enhance the communities where Colgate people live and work, to be compliant with government laws and regulations and to positively impact the lives of workers in our supply chain.

-Colgate has a long-standing commitment to respecting human rights and labor rights worldwide and supports the United Nations Universal Declaration of Human Rights and the International Labor Organization (ILO) Core Labor Standards, and we have confirmed our support for the UN Global Compact and principles on human rights, labor, environment and anti-corruption.
-Colgate is a member of the Consumer Goods Forum (CGF) and supports the Forum's Social Resolution on Forced Labor and its supporting Priority Industry Principles; every worker should have freedom of movement, no worker should pay for a job, and no worker should be indebted or coerced to work.
+Colgate has a long-standing commitment to respecting human rights and labor rights worldwide and supports the United Nations Universal Declaration of Human Rights and the International Labor Organization (ILO) Core Labor Standards and we have confirmed our support for the UN Global Compact and principles on human rights, labor, environment and anti-corruption.

 Colgate seeks to work with business partners who share our commitment to Universal Human Rights.
-We recognize the responsibility of business to respect human and labor rights and will engage with stakeholders to respect the rights of all parties.
+We recognize the responsibility of business to respect human and labor rights and will engage with stakeholders and respect all parties' rights.